 Doctor Kallisti experienced the lurch in her stomach that mention of her father… “Hang on, is Dad alive here?”
 Gold dropped to the ground in front of her.

 “Yes he… oh my god!”
 Gold suddenly worked it out.
 “Oh no he didn’t die in your timeline did he?”
 Gold was already in tears and hugging her fiercely.
-The revelation made her go weak at the knees… if her father had survived is Gold what she would have become?
+Two plus two fitted together neatly and she thought of the time she had spent with her step-father, introducing her to the night sky and distracting her from her previous obsession with being a fashion model.
+So that meant… she felt a shiver… if her father had survived is Gold what she would have become?